visuellverstehen/markdown-to-html/README.md

 ```

 #### Multiple styles
-Define multiple styles in your config.
+Define multiple styles in your config, so you can switch between them and use different stylings in different places of your application.

 ```php
 // config/markdown.php